 If a camper decides to leave early, they may be entitled to a refund.
 No refund will be given for the current night after the 3 p.m. checkout time.
 Any refunds must be done through the property office, and campers should call the property office directly.
 If a staff member is not present, please leave a message.

 Transferring or changing campsites can be done through the property office, and campers should call the property office directly.
 Campers may also cancel and rebook their reservation on a new site through the reservation system, however, canceling and reservation fees apply.

 The parks are closed to non-campers between 11 p.m. and 6 a.m.
 All visitors must leave the park by 11 p.m.
 During closed hours, campers must be in or be en route to their registered campsite.
 No camping party may set up or take down a camping unit between 11 p.m. and 6 a.m.

 Fires and firewood

 Fires are allowed in fire rings and grills only.
 Do not leave fires unattended and put out all fires before leaving.
 Do not burn garbage, plastic, glass, cans or other recyclable items.
-You can buy locally-grown firewood in or near most state park and forest campgrounds.
+Know before you burn.

 Please be courteous to your camping neighbors.
 At no time may the noise on a campsite create a disturbance or interfere in any manner with other people's enjoyment of the park.